knowit/snappysense/aws-iot-backend/DESIGN.md

 ## Aggregation

+This is for future consideration.

-It's currently undefined what "aggregation" means, and the AGGREGATE table is not properly defined in the data model.
+It's currently undefined what "aggregation" means, and no aggregate table is defined in the data model.
 Here are some notes:

 - aggregation begs the purpose of gathering the data in the first place
 - we want to record "conditions" and monitor them over time and alternatively also provide an